 Second, the economic value of raising donkeys is low compared to other farmed animals due to the long breeding cycle.
-Using donkeys as a food source is no popular in many areas in China, and other values of the donkey have not been fully discovered.
-In other areas, however, the habits of eating donkey meat or using donkey skins for traditional medicines accelerate the decreasing of the population.
+Using donkeys as a food source is not popular in many areas in China, and other values of the donkey have not been fully discovered.
+In other areas, however, the habits of eating donkey meat or using donkey skins for traditional medicines accelerate the decrease in the population.

-From 2006 to 2017, the prices of fattening donkeys, female donkeys, donkey skin, donkey meat, donkey-hide gelatin (ejiao) are growing, and the price of donkey products has reached peaks in 2017.
-The price of donkey skin has grown 20 times, and the price of Ejiao rose by nearly 15 times.
+From 2006 to 2017, the prices of fattening donkeys, female donkeys, donkey skin, donkey meat, and donkey-hide gelatin (ejiao) were growing, and the price of donkey products reached peaks in 2017.
+The price of donkey skin has grown 20 times, and the price of Ejiao has risen by nearly 15 times.